lucianosky/HabitTracker/README.md

 - [HabitTrackerVapor](https://github.com/lucianosky/HabitTrackerVapor), a [Vapor](https://vapor.codes/) backend project to create an API
 - Alamofire access to Vapor Cloud backend
 - Unit Testing and BDD with Quick and Nimble
-- Firebase integration.
-WIP: Crashlytics.
-TODO: logging, warnings, remote config
+- Firebase integration: Crashlytics (crashes & non critical errors), remote config, event logging

 ## Design
 - The UI and UX were also created by the app author